Benbrook Lake: 1957 Flooding

 Spring rains in 1957 first filled the lake to its normal conservation pool elevation of 694 NGVD (National Geodetic Vertical Datum or feet above sea level) for the first time.
 Lake waters rose some 30 ft from April 1 through May 12 of that year, and by May 26 had risen another sixteen feet, overtopping the 710 ft spillway elevation for the first time.

-Releases through the spillway continued for almost a month, until June 21.
-The peak elevation was on June 5 as the waters were flowing through the 50 ft in a stream three feet deep, before falling back to the normal 694 elevation on the July 4.
+Releases through the spillway continued for almost a month until June 21.
+The peak elevation was on June 5 as the waters were flowing through the 50 ft in a stream three feet deep, before falling back to the normal 694 elevation on July 4.

-Benbrook Lake then did not reach the 710 ft spillway elevation again for over thirty-two years.
+Benbrook Lake then did not reach the 710 ft spillway elevation again for more than thirty two years.

 Flood events of 1989 and 1990

-A record low water level occurred in late 1988, as a decade-long drought dropped the lake to 685.7 ft, over eight feet below normal.
-The drought ended with heavy rainfall in the spring of 1989, and over the next 11 months the lake reached record high levels on two occasions.
-These record elevations— 716.6 on June 15 of 1989 and 717.5 in May 1990—were the first instances of spillway operation since that initial occurrence in 1957.
+A record low water level occurred in late 1988, as a decade-long drought dropped the lake to 685.7 ft, more than eight feet below normal.
+The drought ended with heavy rainfall in spring of 1989, and during the next 11 months the lake reached record high levels on two occasions.
+These record elevations—716.6 in June 1989 and 717.5 in May 1990—were the first instances of spillway operation since the initial occurrence in 1957.
 During the 1990 peak flow on May 3, the water release was almost 7,000 (198 m^{3}) cubic feet per second.
-These floods closed all the parks and recreation areas on Benbrook Lake for almost all of those two years, heavily damaging the facilities and shoreline, but saving hundreds of millions of dollars in Fort Worth downstream of the dam.
+These floods closed all the parks and recreation areas on Benbrook Lake for almost all of those two years, heavily damaging the facilities and shoreline but saving hundreds of millions of dollars in damages in the Fort Worth area downstream of the dam.

 1991 Christmas flood

-A 14 ft flood crest, of elevation of 708 ft, was reached in November 1991, but all of this water was released into the river over the next month, before winter rains again raised the lake back to elevation 712 on Christmas Eve of that year.
-If the earlier floodwaters had remained in the lake, the addition of those December rains would have pushed Benbrook Lake to a record elevation of over 722 ft.
-Even at this elevation, the releases through the spillway would have still been well within the spillway “notch” level, the top of which is 724 ft.
+A 14 ft flood crest at an elevation of 708 ft was reached in November 1991, but all of this water was released into the river during the next month, before winter rains again raised the lake to elevation 712 on Christmas Eve of that year.
+If the earlier floodwaters had remained in the lake, the addition of those December rains would have pushed Benbrook Lake to a record elevation of more than 722.
+Even at this elevation, the releases through the spillway would have been well within the spillway “notch” level, the top of which is 724 ft.